icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [dockerface](https://github.com/natanielruiz/dockerface) - Easy to install and use deep learning Faster R-CNN face detection for images and video in a docker container.
 * [Detectron](https://github.com/facebookresearch/Detectron) - FAIR's software system that implements state-of-the-art object detection algorithms, including Mask R-CNN.
 It is written in Python and powered by the Caffe2 deep learning framework.
 * [albumentations](https://github.com/albu/albumentations) - А fast and framework agnostic image augmentation library that implements a diverse set of augmentation techniques.
 Supports classification, segmentation, detection out of the box.
 Was used to win a number of Deep Learning competitions at Kaggle, Topcoder and those that were a part of the CVPR workshops.
-* [pytessarct](https://github.com/josephmisiti/awesome-machine-learning/blob/master/https://github.com/madmaze/pytesseract) - Python-tesseract is an optical character recognition (https://github.com/josephmisiti/awesome-machine-learning/blob/master/OCR) tool for python.
-That is, it will recognize and "read" the text embedded in images.Python-tesseract is a wrapper for [Google's Tesseract-OCR Engine](https://github.com/josephmisiti/awesome-machine-learning/blob/master/https://github.com/tesseract-ocr/tesseract)>.
+* [pytessarct](https://github.com/madmaze/pytesseract) - Python-tesseract is an optical character recognition (https://github.com/josephmisiti/awesome-machine-learning/blob/master/OCR) tool for python.
+That is, it will recognize and "read" the text embedded in images.Python-tesseract is a wrapper for [Google's Tesseract-https://github.com/josephmisiti/awesome-machine-learning/blob/master/OCR Engine](https://github.com/tesseract-ocr/tesseract)>.
 * [imutils](https://github.com/jrosebr1/imutils) - A library containg Convenience functions to make basic image processing operations such as translation, rotation, resizing, skeletonization, and displaying Matplotlib images easier with OpenCV and Python.
 * [PyTorchCV](https://github.com/donnyyou/PyTorchCV) - A PyTorch-Based Framework for Deep Learning in Computer Vision.